-I have previously railed against the concept of the Bucket List with Buck the Fucket list (yes a little bit of an NSFW title), however someone on the web brought up the concept of the Anti-Bucket list, which would be a list of things that you never want to do.
-This idea I can wrap my mind around, as due to my paranoid nature, I do have a long list of things I never want to do (e.g. Pick a fight with Mike Tyson), or a financial anti-bucket list.
+I have previously railed against the concept of the Bucket List with Buck the Fucket list.
+Someone on the web brought up the concept of the Anti-Bucket list.
+A list of things that you never want to do.
+I can wrap my mind around this idea, as due to my paranoid nature, I have a long list of things I never want to do (e.g. Pick a fight with Mike Tyson) or a financial anti-bucket list.

-- Get a Pay Day Loan, yes, I am still harping on that one as well, but if I reach the point where I need this service, I am not sure what happened to me, but I will be very unhappy.
-I won’t have a point for get a loan from a Loan Shark, assume this is the same entry on the list.
+- Get a Pay Day Loan, yes, I am still harping on that one as well.
+If I reach the point where I need this service, I am not sure what happened to me, but I will be very unhappy.
+I won’t have a point for get a loan from a Loan Shark.
+Assume this is the same entry on the list.

 - Buy a new car that cost more than my first house, I don’t care how many hot women will throw themselves at me because of my phenomenal vehicle (because they assume I am rich), I view a vehicle as a means of transit only (although the bus I took for a while cost twice as much as my first house).

-- Collect unemployment insurance, I am not sure this is genuinely on the list, since I was unemployed for a year, and was never “eligible” to collect it, so I suspect I never will collect EI, just by default.
+- Collect unemployment insurance, I am not sure this is genuinely on the list.
+I was unemployed for a year, and was never “eligible” to collect it.
+I suspect I never will collect EI, just by default.